 What is Ondansetron?

-Ondansetron is a medication used to treat nausea and vomiting that may be caused by surgery, chemotherapy or radiation therapy.
-Ondansetron has also been prescribed during pregnancy to reduce symptoms of nausea and vomiting in pregnancy (NVP).
+Ondansetron is a medication used to treat nausea and vomiting following surgery, chemotherapy, or radiation therapy.
+Ondansetron has also been prescribed during pregnancy to help with symptoms of nausea and vomiting in pregnancy (NVP).
 NVP is also referred to as “morning sickness”.
-For more information on NVP, please see the MotherToBaby fact sheet called Nausea and Vomiting in Pregnancy at http://mothertobaby.org/fact-sheets/nausea-vomiting-pregnancy-nvp/pdf/.
+Ondansetron is taken by mouth, infused into a vein (by IV) or given by injection into a muscle (IM).
 Ondansetron is sold under the brand name Zofran®.

 What can I do to help control my nausea and vomiting?

 There have been no studies in humans looking at the use of ondansetron during breastfeeding.
 Studies in animals suggest that ondansetron enters breast milk, but the effects of ondansetron on a breastfeeding infant are not known.
-Although ondansetron has been used in infants with no harmful effects reported, it is not approved for use in infants less than 1 month old.
-If ondansetron use is necessary, this is not a reason to stop breastfeeding but a different drug may be considered, especially while breastfeeding a newborn or preterm infant.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+If ondansetron use is necessary, it is not usually a reason to stop breastfeeding.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.